Reductions in Mitigation Clause Samples

 Reductions in Mitigation.
 Permittee will not implement adaptive management changes that may result in less mitigation than provided for the Covered Species under the original terms of the HCP unless FWS first provides written approval.
 In such circumstances, Permittee may propose the adaptive management changes by notice to FWS, specifying the adaptive management modifications proposed, the basis for them, including supporting data, and the anticipated effects on the Covered Species, and other environmental impacts.
 Within one hundred twenty (120) days of receiving the notice, FWS will either approve the proposed adaptive management changes, approve them as modified by FWS, or notify Permittee that the proposed changes constitute permit amendments that must be processed in accordance with Chapter 7 of the HCP.

 Reductions in Mitigation.
-Permittee will not implement adaptive management changes that may result in less mitigation than provided for the Covered Species under the original terms of the HCP unless the Service first provides written approval.
-In such circumstances, Permittee may propose the adaptive management changes by notice to the Service, specifying the adaptive management modifications proposed, the basis for them, including supporting data, and the anticipated effects on the Covered Species.
-Within one hundred twenty (120) days of receiving the notice, the Service will either approve the proposed adaptive management changes, approve them as modified by the Service, or notify Permittee that the proposed changes constitute amendments that must be processed in accordance with Section 8.3.2 of the HCP.
+The Permittee will not implement adaptive management changes that may result in less mitigation than provided for Covered Species under the terms of the HCP, unless the Service first provides written approval.
+The Permittee may propose any such adaptive management changes by notice to the Service, specifying the adaptive management modifications proposed, the basis for them, including supporting data, and the anticipated effects on Covered Species, and other environmental impacts.
+Within 120 days of receiving such a notice, the Service will either approve the proposed adaptive management changes, approve them as modified by the Service, or notify the Permittee that the proposed changes constitute Permit amendments that must be reviewed under Section 12.0 of this Agreement.

 Reductions in Mitigation.
 Permittee will not implement adaptive management changes that may result in less mitigation than provided for Covered Species under the original terms of the Plan, unless the Wildlife Agencies first provide written approval.
 Permittee may propose any such adaptive management changes by notice to the Wildlife Agencies, specifying the adaptive management modifications proposed, the basis for them, including supporting data, and the anticipated effects on Covered Species, and other environmental impacts.
 Within 120 days of receiving such notice, the Wildlife Agencies will either: (1) approve the proposed adaptive management changes, (2) approve them as modified by the Wildlife Agencies, or (3) notify Permittee that the proposed changes constitute Permit amendments that must be reviewed under Section 15.2 of this Agreement.